 We have incurred annual net losses since inception and expect to incur net losses in the future.
-During the nine months ended September 30, 2022 and 2023, our net loss was \$87.0 million and \$33.9 million, respectively.
-We had an accumulated deficit of \$1,010.4 million as of September 30, 2023.
-We have never achieved profitability on an annual basis, and we do not know if we will be able to achieve or sustain profitability.
+We had an accumulated deficit of \$963.0 million as of March 31, 2023.
+While we achieved net income during the three months ended March 31, 2022 and 2023, respectively, we have never achieved profitability on an annual basis, and we do not know if we will be able to achieve or sustain profitability.
 Although our revenue has increased substantially in recent periods, we also do not expect to maintain this rate of revenue growth.
 We plan to continue to invest in our research and development and sales and marketing efforts, and we anticipate that our operating expenses will continue to increase as we scale our business and expand our operations.
 Our general and administrative expenses may increase as a result of our growth and operating as a public company.
 Our ability to achieve and sustain profitability is based on numerous factors, many of which are beyond our control.
 We may never be able to generate sufficient revenue to achieve or sustain profitability.